imapp-pl/gas-cost-estimator/docs/diy.md

 Reproducibility is a key aspect of any research.
 It allows other researchers to verify the results of a study and to build upon them.

-This document describes how to reproduce the measurements, analysis and final reports contained in the project.
+This document describes how to reproduce the measurements, the analysis and final reports contained in the project.
 There are two aspects of the project replication: data and reports.
 They can be executed independently, i.e. researchers can use the provided data to run their analysis and generate reports.
 Alternatively, they can use the provided report generators to automatically analyze their data.

 ## Measurement data